davidrichards/davidrichards.github.io/_posts/2016-5-22-but-you-gotta-know-it.markdown

 * The basic structure of well-crafted piece of code
 * How to treat JavaScript objects fairly
-* A Functional approach to JavaScript
+* A functional approach to JavaScript
 * Building more complex pieces of code

 Getting this right, and anxiously looking for a chance to apply these things gives us the kind of momentum to make things.

+## When it Goes Wrong

+As a counter example, I recently did it all wrong.
+I took a Node and React project and started glomming on all the dependencies.
+Everything interesting or shiny made its way into the project.
+I had the most "powerful" webpack build setup.

+Then I tried to move my project and install the dependencies on another machine.
+Fiasco.
+I couldn't do it.

+Some dependencies had changed, or something I could no longer understand was going on.
+15 hours and all the foul language in my vocabulary later, I could not make this terrible ball of mud with 858 library dependencies in it do anything but take up space on my hard drive.

+I told a friend these are dark times in the technology world.
+I told another friend the Node world was a dumpster fire.
+I told all my friends all the commiserating nonsense I could come up with.
+None of that was true.
+I had lost site of the simplicity of what I was doing and therefore wasn't actually accomplishing anything worthwhile.

 ## A Clojure Example

 I was fortunate enough to be sitting about 30 feet away from Tim Ewald while he gave this talk, [Clojure: Programming with Hand Tools](https://www.youtube.com/watch?v=ShEez0JkOFw).
-It's a well-recieved talk about the essentials of coding, applied to Clojure.
+It's a well-received talk about the essentials of coding, applied to Clojure.

-It's a good example of the same things

 "It's all just chisels, all the way down."
 Tim got laughs from this.
-He was talking about how fundamentally all of the tools are just chisels, even drills and saws.
+He was talking about how fundamentally all of the wood working tools are just chisels, even drills and saws.
 His favorite book on woodworking was published in the mid 1700s.
 It was written at a time when people did this every day to feed their families and had no other choice.
 They really knew how this stuff works.

-As he talks about woodworking, his bench, hold fasts...I think I could really see myself working in a similar workshop.
-I have that boyish desire to do more wood working.
-That's the passion to create things that and developer needs to hold onto.
+As he talks about woodworking, his tools, his bench, hold fasts...I think I could really see myself working in a similar workshop.
+I have that boyish desire to do more wood working.  **That's the passion to create things a developer needs to succeed.**

 Let me drive to the point Tim's making.
 Why does he use hand tools?